Last Updated: May 19, 2021

 *You can click on the star tracker's name to visit the corresponding photo gallery, and get a closer look at each tracker.

-The iOptron SkyTracker Pro is an all-plastic body, with all the necessary switches and inputs located on the back of the tracker.
+The iOptron SkyTracker Pro is an all-plastic body, with all the necessary switches and inputs located on the back of the tracker. *I was informed by iOptron that this plastic body was a design feature, in order to minimize the weight of the device.
+The internals are all metal.
 The camera mount features a nice rubber padding to protect your ballhead from any scratches.
 Protruding from the right side of the tracker is a slot for your polar scope.
 Overall, I like the simple and compact design of the SkyTracker Pro.
 However, it is by no means weather-sealed.
 I've noticed that you can clearly see the circuit boards and other internal components from the outside of the star tracker.

 The iOptron SkyGuider Pro currently comes in two different configurations - Polar Scope and iPolar.
 The polar scope version is more traditional, and works quite well.
 The new iPolar version relies on a small camera and software to do your polar alignment.
 This might be great if you live in the Southern Hemisphere (where a visual alignment is difficult), but in the northern hemisphere the iPolar is more of a hassle than anything.
 The software is not very user friendly, and I could never get it to work on my laptop!
 I've also heard reports from many people that the software did not do the best job with the polar alignment process.
 Therefore, I recommend you avoid the iPolar version, and stick with the original SkyGuider Pro model.
 Regardless which model you get, the SkyGuider Pro has some nice features.
 It's one of the most compact star trackers available, making it easy to travel with.
 It's also got a decent clutch mechanism and declination bracket, which are required for deep space work.
 However, the Quality Assurance could be better.
 Some SkyGuider Pro's work great for years, while other SkyGuider Pros have serious problems right out of the box.
 If you get a working SkyGuider Pro, it will do a great job!